Mattress for Side Sleepers

 Innerspring has been quite a popular mattress in the USA for ages.
 You might have probably come across this bouncy invention while watching cartoons or in movies, at least.

-Despite being one of the oldest types of mattresses out there, innerspring mattresses have made a lot of recent improvements like introducing high-tech materials, better designs, and limited motion transfer.
-There are many types of innerspring mattresses available these days with different types of coils, say - Bonnet Coils, Offset Coils, Continuous Wire Coils, Pocketed Coils, etc. Although the overall mattress performance is pretty much similar, you can see a slight change in the feel and price tag.
+Despite being one of the oldest types of mattresses out there, innerspring mattresses have made a lot of recent improvements, like introducing high-tech materials, better designs, and limited motion transfer.
+There are many types of innerspring mattresses available these days with different types of coils, such as bonnet coils, offset coils, continuous wire coils, pocketed coils, etc. Although the overall mattress performance is pretty much similar, you can see a slight change in the feel and price tag.

 When compared to all foam mattresses, the innerspring ones are a lot cheaper.
-And since there is space between the springs, you can expect good breathability, which means an innerspring mattress can help in keeping you cooler at night.
+And since there is space between the springs, you can expect good breathability, which means an innerspring mattress can help keep you cooler at night.

 Sadly, even with all the incredible benefits, innerspring mattresses aren't really the best option for side sleepers.
 This is mainly because the coils in this type of bed fail to offer the right support and conform to the shape of the body, leading to a painful and uncomfortable night's sleep.